microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointProvisioningPolicy.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`: The provisioning policy description.
   - `[DisplayName <String>]`: The display name for the provisioning policy.
-  - `[ImageDisplayName <String>]`: The display name for the OS image you’re provisioning.
+  - `[ImageDisplayName <String>]`: The display name for the OS image you're provisioning.
   - `[ImageId <String>]`: The ID of the OS image you want to provision on cloud PCs.
 The format for a gallery type image is: {publisher_offer_sku}.
   - `[ImageType <String>]`: cloudPcProvisioningPolicyImageType
   - `[OnPremisesConnectionId <String>]`: The ID of the cloudPcOnPremisesConnection.
-To ensure that cloud PCs have network connectivity and that they domain join, choose a connection with a virtual network that’s validated by the cloud PC service.
+To ensure that cloud PCs have network connectivity and that they domain join, choose a connection with a virtual network that's validated by the cloud PC service.

 ## RELATED LINKS